marunpeng93/tas/README.md

-Tas makes the code structure clear, turning async code to sync, reducing the levels, avoiding callback hell / callback pyramid, is better than Promise, and can be used in [Node.js](https://nodejs.org) and in browsers.
+Tas makes the code structure clear.
+Tas executes async tasks as sync tasks, avoiding callback hell / callback pyramid, and can be used in [Node.js](https://nodejs.org) and in browsers.

-The tasks written by Tas do not need to use Promise / resolve / reject, generator / yield, async / await, so Tas is easier to use than Promise.
-Tas is faster than native Promise and co, as faster as bluebird ([Benchmark](https://github.com/hiowenluke/oyo)).

-Tas is a lightweight JavaScript logic framework (only 3KB gzipped), with no dependency.
 Tas is the abbreviation of "tasks".

+In Tas, we can combine multiple sync / async tasks, nested other sync / async tasks freely, better than Promise, generator / yield and async / await, and the tasks [execution order](https://github.com/tasjs/tas/tree/master/benchmark/analytics/execution-order/__readme.md) is more reasonable than with Promise.

+Tas can handle more than 1 million concurrent tasks per second, faster than native Promise ([Benchmark](https://github.com/tasjs/tas/tree/master/benchmark/__readme.md)).
+With Tas, we can write server code with clear code structure and excellent performance in Node.js.